 Other reasons why men don’t open up about depression may be having worries about how their friends, co-workers, bosses, or neighbors will react.

-Signs and Symptoms of Major Depression In Men and Women
+The Signs and Symptoms of Major Depression In Both Men and Women

 Not everyone with depression will experience these symptoms but some symptoms are the same for men and women.

 - Less interest in or pleasure from daily activities